Questlove: 1993–1996: Beginnings with the Roots

 The Roots' lineup was soon completed, with Questlove on drums and percussion, Tariq Trotter and Malik B on vocals, Josh Abrams (Rubber Band) on bass (who was replaced by Leonard Hubbard in 1994), and Scott Storch on keyboards.
 While the group was performing a show in Germany, they recorded an album entitled Organix, released by Relativity Records in 1993.

+Thompson was credited as "B.R.O. the R.?
+(Beat Recycler of the Rhythm)" on Organix, a name he disliked.
+Inspired after hearing the hip-hop group A Tribe Called Quest in 1990, he chose "Questlove" as his new moniker.

-The group continued recording, releasing two critically acclaimed records in 1995 and 1996, Do You Want More?!!!??! and Illadelph Halflife, respectively.
+The group continued recording, releasing two critically acclaimed records in 1994 and 1996, Do You Want More?!!!??! and Illadelph Halflife, respectively.

 1997–2003: Breakthrough, Soulquarians era, and increased output

 In 1999, the Roots had mainstream success with "You Got Me" (featuring Erykah Badu); the song earned the band the Grammy Award for Best Rap Performance by a Duo or Group for 2000.
 The song helped fuel the success of their Things Fall Apart album, which has since been hailed as a classic, eventually selling platinum.

-Questlove served as executive producer for D'Angelo's 2000 album Voodoo, Slum Village's album Fantastic, Vol. 2, and Common's albums Like Water for Chocolate and Electric Circus.
+Questlove served as executive producer for Mos Def’s 1999 album Black on Both Sides, D'Angelo's 2000 album Voodoo, Slum Village's album Fantastic, Vol. 2, and Common's albums Like Water for Chocolate and Electric Circus.
 Besides the aforementioned albums, he has also contributed as a drummer or producer to Erykah Badu's Baduizm and Mama's Gun, Dilated Peoples' Expansion Team, Blackalicious's Blazing Arrow, Bilal's 1st Born Second, N*E*R*D's Fly or Die, Joshua Redman's Momentum, and Zap Mama's Axel Norman Ancestry In Progress, Fiona Apple's Extraordinary Machine, and Zack De La Rocha's currently unreleased solo material.

 In 2001, he collaborated as the drummer for The Philadelphia Experiment, a collaborative instrumental jazz album featuring Christian McBride and Uri Caine, and the DJ of the compilation Questlove Presents: Babies Making Babies, released on Urban Theory Records in 2002.
 He played drums on Christina Aguilera's song "Loving Me 4 Me" for her 2002 album Stripped.
 In 2002, he and the Roots released the critically acclaimed Phrenology, which went gold.

 In 2003, he played drums on John Mayer's song "Clarity" from his second album Heavier Things.
 He also arranged and drummed on Joss Stone's cover of the White Stripes' "Fell in Love with a Girl".